TAG: Tangential Amplifying Guidance for Hallucination-Resistant Sampling

-In contrast, we propose a more efficient \emph{direct} solution grounded in Tweedie’s identity~\citep{tweedie1984index}, which relates the score to the posterior mean under Gaussian corruption.
+Motivated by this, we instead adopt a score-level view of guidance grounded in Tweedie’s identity~\citep{tweedie1984index}, which relates the score to the posterior mean under Gaussian corruption.
 This link motivates a decomposition of the model update based on its \emph{intrinsic geometry}: a drift component that advances the radius along the prescribed noise schedule (i.e., noise level), and a tangential component that moves along the \emph{data-manifold}, approximately preserving the overall \emph{radius} while refining the sample's structure and semantics.
-We observe that the tangential component carries rich structural information (Figure \ref{appendix:fig:full_time}), and amplifying it reduces out-of-distribution samples (Figure \ref{fig:fractal-like}).
+We observe that the tangential component carries rich structural information (\cref{appendix:fig:full_time}), and amplifying it reduces out-of-distribution samples (\cref{fig:fractal-like}).

 Drawing upon the principle of \emph{amplifying the tangential component} during inference, we derive \textbf{T}angential \textbf{A}mplifying \textbf{G}uidance (\textbf{TAG}), a plug-and-play method that emphasizes the tangential component of the \emph{score update}.
-TAG steers the sampling trajectory to follow the underlying data manifold closely.
+TAG steers the sampling trajectory to closely follow the underlying data manifold.
 TAG integrates seamlessly with standard diffusion backbones—whether conditioned or not—without requiring additional denoising evaluations or retraining.

-We can summarize our contributions as follows: \begin{itemize} \item We establish a concrete link between the score's intrinsic geometry and sample quality, proving that amplifying the tangential components of the scores steers sampling trajectories toward the in-distribution manifold. \item We introduce TAG, a computationally efficient and architecture-agnostic algorithm that realizes this geometric principle in practice. \end{itemize}
+We can summarize our contributions as follows: \begin{itemize} \item We establish a concrete link between the score's intrinsic geometry and sample quality, proving that amplifying the tangential components steers sampling trajectories toward the in-distribution manifold. \item We introduce TAG, a theoretically grounded, computationally lightweight, and architecture-agnostic algorithm that realizes this geometric principle in practice. \end{itemize}